 Best Hotel Pendik: for those looking for a slightly budget-friendly hotel near Sabiha Gokcen Airport with rooms with everything one can need for an overnight stay.
 Some rooms have a desk, while every room has a TV and a kitchenette.

 Hotels in the Istanbul city center

 Florenta Hotel: great choice for those who want to stay only a few minutes walk from the iconic Istanbul landmarks such as Hagia Sophia and Topkapi Palace.
 The rooms have modern furniture and all the important items for your stay.

-Marius Hotel: another excellent choice for staying close to the important landmarks in Istanbul, so you don’t spend too much time on public transportation.
-The rooms have everything you might need, including AC, a desk, a fridge, and a kettle, a minibar, and a safety box, to name just a few.
+Marius Hotel: another excellent choice for staying close to the essential landmarks in Istanbul, so you don’t spend too much time on public transportation.
+The rooms have everything you might need, including AC, a desk, a fridge, a kettle, a minibar, and a safety box, to name just a few.
 Additional services include ironing as well as faxing and photocopying.

 Hotel Sultania Boutique Class: this boutique hotel perfectly combines Ottoman and modern architecture.
 Apart from the typical items, the rooms here have in-room entertainment systems such as a DVD player and an iPhone/iPad dock.
 And if you’d want to unwind fully, the hotel has an indoor pool, Turkish hammam, and a sauna.

 Visit iconic mosques, cisterns, & a palace